VinnieRossi/katacoda-scenarios/rhoar-spring-boot/monitoring/04-add-health-checks.md

 management.security.enabled=false
 </pre>

-Now redeploy the application so the changes are reflected and hit the `/health` endpoint again ([here]()).
+Now redeploy the application so the changes are reflected and hit the `/health` endpoint again [here]().
 Since we've removed the security we should be getting a new response with much more content that looks something like:

 ```json

 ```

-Navigating to the `/metrics` endpoint ([here]()) will display different types of metric data about the application including memory usage, heap, processors, threads, classes loaded, and some HTTP metrics in a response that looks like:
+Navigating to the `/metrics` endpoint [here]() will display different types of metric data about the application including memory usage, heap, processors, threads, classes loaded, and some HTTP metrics in a response that looks like:

 ```json

 ```

-In addition to the different monitoring endpoints we also have informational endpoints like the `/beans` endpoint ([here]()), which will show all of the configured beans in the application.
+In addition to the different monitoring endpoints we also have informational endpoints like the `/beans` endpoint [here](), which will show all of the configured beans in the application.
 Spring Actuator provides multiple informational endpoints on top of the monitoring endpoints that can prove useful for information gathering about your deployed Spring application and can be helpful when debugging your applications in OpenShift.

 ## Congratulations